Medically reviewed on September 10, 2018

-<1% (Limited to important or life-threatening): Abdominal pain, acute pancreatitis, acute rhinitis, ageusia, amnesia, anosmia, anxiety, arthralgia, blepharitis, blurred vision, bronchitis, cardiac arrhythmia, cerebrovascular accident, chest congestion, chest tightness, chills, confusion, conjunctivitis, cyanosis, depression, dermatitis, desquamation, diabetes mellitus, diabetic ketoacidosis, diarrhea, disseminated intravascular coagulation, dizziness, drowsiness, dry hair, dyspepsia, dyspnea, emotional lability, eosinophilia, eosinophilic pneumonitis, erythema, extrapulmonary pneumocystosis, extravasation (tissue ulceration, necrosis, and/or sloughing), eye pain, flank pain, gag reflex, hair breakage, headache, hearing loss, hematochezia, hematuria, hemoptysis, hepatic insufficiency, hepatitis, hepatomegaly, hyperglycemia, hyperkalemia, hypersensitivity reaction, hypertension, hyperventilation, hypocalcemia, hypoesthesia, hypomagnesemia, insomnia, interstitial pneumonitis, laryngitis, laryngospasm, melena, nasal congestion, nephritis, nervousness, neuralgia, neuropathy, neutropenia, night sweats, palpitations, pancreatitis, pancytopenia, paranoia, paresthesia, peripheral neuropathy, phlebitis, pleurisy, pneumothorax, prolonged prothrombin time, pruritus, pulmonary disease, rales, renal failure, renal insufficiency, seizure, serious infection (extrapulmonary pneumocystosis), sialorrhea, splenomegaly, Stevens-Johnson syndrome, ST segment changes on ECG, syncope, tachycardia, tachypnea, torsades de pointes, tremor, unsteady gait, urinary incontinence, vasodilation, vasculitis, ventricular tachycardia, vertigo, vomiting, xeroderma, xerostomia
+<1%, postmarketing, and/or case reports: Abdominal pain, acute pancreatitis, acute rhinitis, ageusia, amnesia, anaphylaxis, anosmia, anxiety, arthralgia, asthma, blepharitis, blurred vision, bronchitis, bronchospasm, cardiac arrhythmia, cerebrovascular accident, chest congestion, chest tightness, chills, confusion, conjunctivitis, contact lens intolerance, cough, cyanosis, depression, dermatitis, desquamation, diabetes mellitus, diabetic ketoacidosis, diarrhea, disseminated intravascular coagulation, dizziness, drowsiness, dry hair, dyspepsia, dyspnea, emotional lability, eosinophilia, eosinophilic pneumonitis, erythema, extravasation (tissue ulceration, necrosis, and/or sloughing), eye pain, flank pain, gag reflex, hair breakage, headache, hearing loss, hematochezia, hematuria, hemoptysis, hepatic insufficiency, hepatitis, hepatomegaly, hyperglycemia, hyperkalemia, hypersensitivity reaction, hypertension, hyperventilation, hypocalcemia, hypoesthesia, hypomagnesemia, insomnia, interstitial pneumonitis, laryngitis, laryngospasm, melena, nasal congestion, nephritis, nervousness, neuralgia, neuropathy, neutropenia, night sweats, palpitations, pancreatitis, pancytopenia, paranoia, paresthesia, peripheral neuropathy, phlebitis, pleurisy, pneumothorax, prolonged prothrombin time, pruritus, pulmonary disease, rales, renal failure, renal insufficiency, rhinitis, seizure, serious infection (extrapulmonary pneumocystosis), sialorrhea, splenomegaly, Stevens-Johnson syndrome, ST segment changes on ECG, syncope, tachycardia, tachypnea, torsades de pointes, tremor, unsteady gait, urinary incontinence, urticaria, vasodilation, vasculitis, ventricular tachycardia, vertigo, vomiting, xeroderma, xerostomia

 Concerns related to adverse effects: